Search

 How to Operate Centrifugal Pump: Working Principle, Types and Components

-Well for the operators, trainees, and freshers who just move into the process industries will have their introduction, with fluid transporting devices which are mainly "PUMPS".
-All chemical process industries have the basic and the mostly optimized device know as a centrifugal pump.
-It is a superb piece of equipment where most of the fluids which are viscous and coarse form are handled easily and it is cheaper when compared to other pumping devices, even maintenance cost is much lesser than reciprocation pumps.
-When coming to its standard operating procedure, there is a sequence of steps to be followed for every centrifugal pump. which may vary in some situation based on design but mostly the following procedure is well practised:
+Well, the operators, trainees, and freshers who just moved into the process industries will have their introduction, to fluid transporting devices which are mainly "PUMPS".
+All chemical process industries have the basic and the most optimized device known as a centrifugal pump.
+It is a superb piece of equipment where most of the fluids which are viscous and coarse form are handled easily and it is cheaper when compared to other pumping devices, even though maintenance cost is much lesser than reciprocation pumps.
+When coming to its standard operating procedure, there is a sequence of steps to be followed for every centrifugal pump. which may vary in some situations based on design but mostly the following procedure is well practised:

-1. The suction valve of the pump to be opened which cause the fluid flow to the impeller and fill the volute of the centrifugal pump.
+1. The suction valve of the pump is to be opened which causes the fluid to flow to the impeller and fill the volute of the centrifugal pump.

 2. Open the vent valve which is on the discharge line before the discharge valve of the centrifugal pump which causes all air to move out of the casing and filled with the pumping fluid only.